 The Group's railway wheels products are sold to manufacturers of railway wagons and wagon maintenance sector.
 Demand for wagons and wagon maintenance, is, in turn, determined by underlying economic conditions in the relevant markets and rail transportation volumes.
 In certain markets demand also follows wheels replacement cycles for existing wagons, which are, in turn, driven by mandatory repair periods.
 Although the Group's management seeks to broaden its customer base for wheels products, it will remain significantly dependent on demand for its wheels products in the Russian and Ukrainian markets.
-Ukraine's railway wagon manufacturing market has contracted significantly in recent years, as Russia has limited imports of Ukraine-built rolling stock, and internal demand has declined due to the difficult economic conditions.
+Ukraine's railway wagon manufacturing market has contracted significantly in recent years.
 Despite a recovery in sales volumes of wheels products within Ukraine experienced by the Group since 2017 due to modernisation projects and demands for railcars and wheels, the Group's management does not expect this recovery to be sustained, and a further significant decline in demand for its wheels products from Ukrainian customers, if such decline occurs, or from other markets (including those in the European Union) would have a material and adverse effect on the Group's business, results of operations and financial condition.
-Although the Group has benefited from the deficit in wheels products in Russia since 2017, there is no guarantee this situation will continue.
+The growth in the CIS region rail wheels market in 2018 and 2019 was also driven by growing demand for imported wheels from Russian rolling stock manufactures, operators of maintenance and repair facilities, as well as rolling stock owners.
+To alleviate the shortage of wheels on the market, on 23 July 2019, the Eurasian Economic Union suspended a 34.22% anti-dumping duty (plus an additional 5% import duty in Russia) on the Group's railway wheels products until 1 June 2020.
+Interpipe has further benefited from this suspension through increased sales to the Eurasian Economic Union and Russia.
+As a result, both Interpipe's realised prices and sales volumes of railway wheels to the CIS market (excluding Ukraine) grew strongly between 2017 and 2020.
+The antidumping duty expired on 22 January 2021, however, on 6 February 2021, Russia has introduced a ban on import of railway wheels from Ukraine, which is likely to result in a substantial decline of sales volumes and revenues in the wheels business in 2021.
+It is not possible to predict when the import ban will be lifted.